-Lauren Kirchner is a senior reporting fellow at ProPublica and an adjunct professor at Columbia’s journalism school.
+Lauren Kirchner is a senior reporting fellow at ProPublica and an occasional adjunct professor at Columbia’s journalism school.
 Previously, she covered crime and criminal justice for Pacific Standard and digital security for the Columbia Journalism Review.

 Lauren graduated with honors and a Pulitzer Travel Fellowship from the Columbia University Graduate School of Journalism, and majored in philosophy as an undergrad at Wesleyan University.